gradientzoo/gradientzoo/README.md

 source bin/dev-env && go run main.go
 ```

-If that doesn't work, you need to set up your development configuration, first
+If that doesn't work, you need to set up your development configuration
-by copying the template:
+starting from the provided template:

 ```console
 cp bin/dev-env.template bin/dev-env
 ```

-Then fill in the information pointing to your PostgreSQL and AWS services, and
+Make sure to fill in the blanks in the file ``bin/dev-env``.
+(Mainly this means
-re-run the command above starting with ``source``.
+entering your PostgreSQL and AWS credentials.)

 First-Time Deployment
 =====================